sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

     ![Solution code](085bis-solution-code.png)

-2. Go to the **view** tab of your solution and try your agent.
+2. Go to the **Try** tab of your solution to test your agent.
 What you can do will depend on what has been implemented.
-Ask **How can I test this agent?** if you want to get suggestions for prompts to use.
+If you need some inspiration, ask **How can I test this agent?** to get suggestions for prompts you can use.

 For this tutorial, you will not be deploying your agent unless your instructor says otherwise.
 However, the code that has been generated follows SAP best practices and would be deployable to the Joule Studio runtime.